InvictusNavarchus/typeexpand-test/README.md

 1. **Basic functionality**: Does snippet expansion work in standard text inputs?
 2. **Specialized inputs**: How does the extension handle email, URL, and number inputs?
 3. **Rich text environments**: Does expansion work in contenteditable divs with existing formatting?
+4. **Complex editor structures**:
+   - Can snippets be detected when text is split across multiple DOM elements?
+   - How does expansion handle Medium-style paragraph wrapping?
+   - Does it work with Notion-style nested block structures?
+   - Can it handle Google Docs-style heavy span wrapping?
+5. **Dynamic content**: Does expansion work when DOM structure changes during typing?
+6. **Word boundaries**: How does the extension handle snippets when words are in separate spans?
-4. **Cross-frame compatibility**: Can snippets expand within iframe content?
+7. **Cross-frame compatibility**: Can snippets expand within iframe content?
-5. **Event handling**: Are input events properly captured and processed?
+8. **Event handling**: Are input events properly captured across all editor types?
-6. **Cursor positioning**: Does the cursor remain in the correct position after expansion?
+9. **Cursor positioning**: Does the cursor remain in the correct position after expansion in complex structures?
+10. **Text extraction**: Can the extension accurately extract snippet triggers from complex DOM trees?

+### Key Challenges to Test
+- **Text fragmentation**: Snippet triggers split across multiple DOM nodes
+- **DOM mutations**: Editors that restructure content as you type
+- **Selection complexity**: Maintaining cursor position in nested structures
+- **Event bubbling**: Ensuring events are captured in deeply nested elements
+- **Content extraction**: Getting the actual text content from heavily styled elements

 ## Development Notes